Overview

 Driver Check

-Each tab displays the check status (such as Completed) and reflects only the data captured during that specific check.
+Each tab displays the check status (such as Completed) and reflects the data captured during that specific check.

 Why Multiple Tabs Appear